 Challenge number Detail of challenge 1 Attendance - attendance data last academic year showed a gap between disadvantage and non-disadvantage pupils.
-Attendance for non-disadvantage was 91.2 % and attendance for disadvantage was 43.5%.
+Attendance for non-disadvantage was 93.7 % and attendance for disadvantage was 90.1%.
 Furthermore, there are pupils who are finding it challenging to attend school due to anxiety.
+At the end of last academic year, 38% of disadvantaged pupils were persistent absentees.
+(Attendance data excludes non-compulsory school age pupils.)
 2 Attainment - assessment data highlights that the attainment gap between disadvantaged pupils and their non-disadvantaged peers is too wide.
 3 SEND - Pupils with Special Educational Needs and Disability (SEND) have the greatest need for excellent teaching and are entitled to provision that supports achievement at, and enjoyment of, school.
-The number of disadvantaged children who also have a SEND last academic year was 45.5%.
+The number of disadvantaged children who also have a SEND last academic year was 47%.
+4 Mental Health and Wellbeing - children who have Adverse Childhood Experiences are often disengaged and require support and interventions.